wehlutyk/thesis/content/4-discussion.md

 If you don't trust me, you could conclude "he wants to be alone a few moments and wants me to take a walk".
 Whichever the case, the communication will have succeeded: you will know that I wanted to communicate that I wanted a drink.
-Importantly, what is communicated is not that my glass is empty (despite me only saying "My glass is empty"), but that I wand something to happen in relation to my empty glass, a conclusion that can only be reached through a relevance-informed inference.
+Importantly, what is communicated is not that my glass is empty (despite me only saying "My glass is empty"), but that I wand something to happen in relation to my empty glass, a conclusion that can only be reached through a relevance-informed inference.^[
-^[In fact, RT proposes a detailed procedure that can account for the way utterances are understood: when perceiving a stimulus in a certain context, compute the relevance of its conclusions following a path of least effort first (since the stimulus is expected to be optimal), and stop whenever you have reached your expected level of relevance.
+In fact, RT proposes a detailed procedure that can account for the way utterances are understood: when perceiving a stimulus in a certain context, compute the relevance of its conclusions following a path of least effort first (since the stimulus is expected to be optimal), and stop whenever you have reached your expected level of relevance.
 In other words, test hypotheses about the speaker's utterance such as possible disambiguations, resolution of entities and implicatures, and stop whenever the conclusions you have reached seem relevant enough to you.
 The conclusion you have then obtained will be your assumption of the speaker's meaning for the context chosen at the beginning.